 There are also opportunities for golf, hiking and mountain biking.
 Downtown visitors can explore Breckenridge attractions such as the Arapahoe Basin, which stays open until early June and sometimes early July, when other similar facilities close in April.
 There is also the Alpine Slide at Peak 8 and the Summit Historical Society.

-Staying there.
-Breckenridge has a very broad range of accommodation for a variety of visitors.
+Breckenridge has a broad range of accommodation for a variety of visitors.
 It’s possible to choose lodgings to suit almost any budget.

-Most accommodation in Breckenridge town tends to be close to one of the many free bus stops.
+Most accommodations in Breckenridge town tend to be close to one of the many free bus stops.
 There are also lodgings further up the mountain which offer the convenience of ski-in, ski-out access.
 The hub of activity is in town.
 If you are looking to stay in a hotel the Marriott’s Mountain Valley Lodge at Breckenridge is a great option.